 In keeping with tradition, the Laws of the Game are not static or inflexible.
-They wisely follow the march of time and try to conform to the development of the game.
+They follow the march of time and conform to the development of the game.
 For this reason, they have been and always will be up to date.
-This, in my opinion, is the highest praise which I think can be offered to the work of the Board.
+This, in my opinion, is the highest form of praise which can be given to the work carried out by the Board.

-This edition of the Laws of the Game contains amendments and clarifications which the IFAB agreed upon at its meeting in Rome on 28 June 1990 during the FIFA World Cup final competition.
+This edition of the Laws of the Game contains amendments and clarifications which the IFAB agreed upon at its meeting in Belfast on 8 June 1991.